material-motion/material-motion/specifications/runtime.md

 The log's order must match the order of operation requests.

-A Transaction needs to be committed to a Motion Runtime for it to take effect; e.g. `Motion Runtime.commit(transaction)`.
+A transaction must be committed to a Motion Runtime in order for it to take effect; e.g. `Motion Runtime.commit(transaction)`.

 Consider the following transaction pseudo-code: